Click below to listen to our Consumerpedia podcast episode on how to care for your lawn and buy plants.

 Home Depot and Lowe’s scored, on average, lower than almost all of the independent stores.

 But for the selection of plants they sell, these two big chains did very well on price.
-Lowe’s prices averaged 42 percent below the all-store average for comparable items, and Home Depot’s averaged 34 percent below the all-store average.
+Lowe’s prices averaged 26 percent below the all-store average for comparable items, and Home Depot’s averaged 23 percent below the all-store average.

 For specific plants, we found enormous nursery-to-nursery price differences.
-For example, for a dwarf lilac in a three-gallon container, prices ranged from $15 to $50; and for a Lynnwood gold forsythia in a 3 container, prices ranged from $16 to $89.
+For example, for a hydrangea in a #1 container, prices ranged from $22.98 to $59.95; and for a false cypress in a #3 container, prices ranged from $12.98 to $57.50.